Rule Change: Open

 This rule change request from ENGIE seeks to establish a tender for voluntary market making services in the national electricity market.

-A market making arrangement would increase the opportunities for market participants to trade in electricity hedge contracts and to have greater visibility of wholesale contract prices.
+Market making arrangements aim to increase the opportunities for market participants to trade in electricity hedge contracts and to have greater visibility of wholesale contract prices.
 It can be voluntary or compulsory.

 The service is typically made available in less liquid markets so that retailers and other market participants always have an opportunity to buy and sell electricity futures contracts.
 This helps to increase market liquidity and support competition and confidence in the market as a whole.

-On 20 December 2018 the AEMC published a consultation paper on the rule change request.
-The paper seeks stakeholder comments on a number of key issues:
+On 20 December 2018 the Commission published a consultation paper on the rule change request.
+The paper sought stakeholder comments on a number of key issues including:

 - diagnosing whether there is a contract market liquidity problem in the NEM